stashenergy/react-native-msal/README.md

     // authority: 'default-authority',
   },
 };

-const pca = new PublicClientApplication(config);
+// Option 1: Constructor calls an asynchronous init method for you, but you won't know when it's done and can't catch errors const pca = new PublicClientApplication(config);

+// Option 2: Skips init, so you can call it yourself and handle errors const pca = new PublicClientApplication(config, false);
+try {
+  await pca.init();
+} catch (error) {
+  console.error('Problem in configuration/setup:', error);
+}
 ```

 If you don't provide an authority, the common one will be used.
 This authority will be used as the default for calls to `acquireToken` and `acquireTokenSilent`.